Car Insurance for Young Adults: How to Save on Coverage Ages 18-25

 • Credit score improvement: In states where permitted, better credit directly lowers premiums.

-Understanding high-risk car insurance and how to avoid being classified in that category is just as important as chasing discounts.
-Also note that if you obtain your license for the first time at age 25 rather than earlier, you'll still pay significantly more than someone with a decade of driving experience — age alone isn't everything.
+Also note: if you obtain your license for the first time at age 25 rather than earlier, you'll still pay significantly more than someone with a decade of driving experience — age alone isn't everything.
+For those navigating related transitions, our guide on adding a teenage driver to your policy covers what families should know at each stage.

 Cheapest Cars to Insure for Young Drivers